OpenMendel/MendelGameteCompetition.jl/index.md

 	affected_designator = 1
 	standard_errors = true

 In the example above, there are six keywords.
-The three keywords specify the input and output files: *gamete competition LocusFrame.txt*, *gamete competition PedigreeFrame.txt*, and *gamete competition Output.txt*.
+The first three keywords specify the input and output files: *gamete competition LocusFrame.txt*, *gamete competition PedigreeFrame.txt*, and *gamete competition Output.txt*.
 The last three keywords specify the analysis parameters: *disease_status*, *affected_designator*, and *standard_errors*.
 The text after the '=' are the keyword values.

 ### Keywords<a id="keywords-table"></a>
 This is a list of OpenMendel keywords specific to Gamete Competition.
 A list of OpenMendel keywords common to most analysis package can be found [here](https://openmendel.github.io/MendelBase.jl/#keywords-table).
 The names of keywords are *not* case sensitive.
 (The keyword values *may* be case sensitive.)